EduardoNigro/labjack-unified/docs/source/Examples/Electric_Motor.rst

 Electric Motor
 ==============

-In this example code, the motor speed is ramped up for 5 seconds and down for 5 seconds, as the PWM output is ramped linearly from 0 to 100 % and then back to 0.
+In this example code, the motor speed is ramps up for 5 seconds and down for 5 seconds, as the PWM output is ramped linearly from 0 to 100 % and then back to 0.